ezsystems/ezplatform-http-cache/docs/using_tags.md

 - [Varnish](https://varnish-cache.org/) with [xkey module](https://github.com/varnish/varnish-modules) _or_ [Varnish Plus](https://www.varnish-software.com/products/varnish-plus/) _(High performance reverse proxy)_
 - [Fastly](https://www.fastly.com/) _(High performance reverse proxy, orignally based on Varnish, worldwide as a CDN, available in eZ Platform Enterprise)_

 Varnish and Fastly is highly recommended for medium to large traffic needs.
-Besides being able to handle much more traffic, they both support soft purge _(by tags)_, meaning they are able to serve stale content while it's refreshed in the background on-demand, leading to more stable load on your backend.
+Besides being able to handle much more traffic, supported for use in cluster setup, they also both support soft purge _(by tags)_, meaning they are able to serve stale content while it's refreshed in the background on-demand, leading to more stable load on your backend.

 ## Tags in use in this bundle